hydephp/develop/docs/digging-deeper/navigation.md

 ### Understanding Priorities

-All navigation menu items have an internal priority value that determines their order in the navigation.
-Lower values mean that the item will be higher up in the menu.
-The default for pages is `999` which puts them last.
+All navigation menu items have an internal priority value determining their order.
+Lower values place items higher in the menu.
+The default priority for pages is `999`, placing them last unless you specify a value.
+Some pages, like the `index` page, are by default configured with the lowest priority of `0`.
-However, some pages are autoconfigured to have a lower priority, for example, the `index` page defaults to a priority of `0`.

 ### Customization Options